August (song): Commercial performance

 Upon the release of Folklore, "August" debuted on various singles charts worldwide.
 In the United States, the song entered at number 23 on the Billboard Hot 100 chart dated August 8, 2020.
 It charted on the Hot 100 for two consecutive weeks.
 The song simultaneously debuted and peaked at number five on the Billboard Hot Rock & Alternative Songs, where it stayed for 20 weeks on the chart.
-"August" experienced a 39 percent gain in streams in the US in the 2021 month of August.
-In 2022, the song resurged once again the same month, with its daily streams skyrocketing 277 percent.
+"August" experienced a 39 percent gain in streams in the US in August 2021.
+In 2022, the song resurged once again the same month, with its daily streams increasing 277 percent.
 Billboard called it Swift's "seasonal streaming perennial" similar to Mariah Carey's "All I Want for Christmas Is You" (1994).

 "August" peaked within the top 20 on singles charts of Malaysia (11), Singapore (12), Australia (13), and Canada (16), upon release.
 Since its release, the song has experienced resurgence in streams and on charts during August and inspired internet memes.
 In 2022, it appeared on singles charts of the Philippines (number seven), Indonesia (number 17), and Vietnam (number 85), and reached new peaks in Ireland (number 38) and the United Kingdom (number 78).
 The following year, the track appeared on the Billboard Malaysian chart and reached a new peak at number 46 on the Billboard Global 200.